An embedding theorem for subshifts over amenable groups with the comparison property: Theorems

+This condition is not invariant under topological conjugacy.
+However, a subshift $Y_1$ is conjugate to a subshift $Y$ which separates elements of $G$ if and only if there is a finite subset $F\subset G$ such that, for every $g\neq e$, there is a point $y_1 \in Y_1$ with $\sigma^g(y_1)(F) \neq y_1(F)$.
+The forward implication follows from the Curtis-Lyndon-Hedlund theorem, and the converse implication follows from passing to a higher block presentation of $Y$.

-Before proceeding, we mention the relationship between the above condition and a similar condition: that $Y$ has no ``global period" in the sense that there is no element $g \neq e$ such that $\sigma^g(y) = y$ for every $y \in Y$ (equivalently, the shift action $\sigma$ is \textit{faithful} on $Y$).
-If a subshift $Y$ locally separates elements of $G$, then $Y$ necessarily has no global period.
-The converse holds when $G$ is abelian, but to our knowledge it is unknown if the converse holds in general.
-The condition that $Y$ has no global period is necessary for Theorem~\ref{thm:main-result}.
-Indeed, if a nonempty subshift $X$ is strongly aperiodic and embeds into $Y$, then necessarily $Y$ contains at least one aperiodic point, which in particular implies that $Y$ has no global period.
+This condition is similar to the condition that $Y$ has no \textit{global period}, meaning that there is no element $g \neq e$ such that $\sigma^g(y) = y$ for every $y \in Y$ (equivalently, the shift action $\sigma$ is \textit{faithful} on $Y$).
+If a subshift $Y$ separates elements of $G$, then $Y$ necessarily has no global period.
+The converse holds when $G$ is abelian, but not in general.
+When $Y$ is strongly irreducible, we have the following partial converse.

-Next we mention the impact that strong irreducibility has on separating elements.
-If $G$ is a group containing no element of finite order (as in a torsion-free group like $\mathbb{Z}^d$), then a strongly irreducible subshift over $G$ automatically simply separates elements of $G$.
-This is not true in general when $G$ contains elements of finite order.
-For a counterexample, consider the case $G = \mathbb{Z} \times (\mathbb{Z} / 2\mathbb{Z})$ and let $\A = \{0,1\}$; the SFT $X \subset \A^G$ given by the rule $x(m,0) = x(m,1)$ for every $m \in \mathbb{Z}$, $x \in X$, is a strongly irreducible SFT which does not simply separate the elements $(0,0)$, $(0,1)$ (in fact, it has the element $(0,1)$ as a global period).
-What \textit{is} true in general, however, is that if $Y$ is a nontrivial strongly irreducible subshift of parameter $K \subset G$, then for every $g \in G\setminus K$ we may construct a point $y \in Y$ for which $y(e) \neq y(g)$ by the strong irreducibility.
-In this sense, to assume that $Y$ also simply separates elements of $G$ only imposes finitely many additional conditions on $Y$.
+\begin{lemma} Let $G$ be a discrete group and let $Y$ be a nontrivial strongly irreducible subshift over $G$.
+If $Y$ has no global period, then $Y$ is conjugate to a subshift which separates elements of $G$. \end{lemma}